debops/debops/docs/ansible/roles/nginx/defaults-detailed.rst

   intermediate+root CA certificate is required for this.
   FIXME: Rename to ocsp_stapling_verify

+``nginx_ocsp_resolvers``
+  Optional, string.
+List of DNS servers used to for resolving.
+Among other things used to resolve OCSP stapling but in general all dns queries (e.g. for proxy_path).
+  If it's empty, nginx role will try to use the nameservers from /etc/resolv.conf.
+  Currently only the first nameserver is used

 ``hsts_enabled``
   Optional, boolean.
 Defaults to ``True``.
 If this is set to ``True`` and HTTPS is enabled for this item, the `HTTP Strict Transport Security`_ header is set